 Resistors don’t have to be static either.
-Variable resistors, known as rheostats, are resistors which can be adjusted between a specific range of values.
+Variable resistors, known as rheostats, are resistors that can be adjusted between a specific range of values.
 Similar to the rheostat is the potentiometer.
 Pots connect two resistors internally, in series, and adjust a center tap between them creating an adjustable voltage divider.
 These variable resistors are often used for inputs, like volume knobs, which need to be adjustable.

 Though they may not display their value outright, most resistors are marked to show what their resistance is.
-PTH resistors use a color-coding system (which really adds some flair to circuits), and SMD resistors have their own value-marking system.
+PTH resistors use a color-coding system (which adds some flair to circuits), and SMD resistors have their value-marking system.

 Through-hole, axial resistors usually use the color-band system to display their value.
 Most of these resistors will have four bands of color circling the resistor.

 The first two bands indicate the two most-significant digits of the resistor’s value.
 The third band is a weight value, which multiplies the two significant digits by a power of ten.

 The final band indicates the tolerance of the resistor.
 The tolerance explains how much more or less the actual resistance of the resistor can be compared to what its nominal value is.
 No resistor is made to perfection, and different manufacturing processes will result in better or worse tolerances.
 For example, a 1kΩ resistor with 5% tolerance could be anywhere between 0.95kΩ and 1.05kΩ.

 How do you tell which band is first and last?
 The last, tolerance band is often clearly separated from the value bands, and usually, it’ll either be silver or gold.